-The financial aid process can be overwhelming and it is important to understand the Expected Family Contribution or EFC.
-PayForED helps you understand the EFC calculation.
-The EFC is generated after completing the FAFSA and it determines your need-based aid.
-I wanted to explain how the EFC is calculated so that you have a better understanding of your financial aid positioning.
+The financial aid process can be overwhelming, and it is vital to understand the Expected Family Contribution or EFC.
+The EFC is generated after completing the FAFSA and determines your need-based aid position at each college.
+I wanted to explain the EFC calculation so that you have a better understanding of how your financial aid positioning is determined.

 Most people believe the EFC to be one number, but it is the sum of four significant calculations.
-Our EFC chart breaks down the Expected Family Contribution so that parents and students can understand what details are involved in this calculation and their positioning.
-The actual calculation is four separate numbers that are summed together: parents’ income, parents’ assets, student’s income, and student’s assets.
-Each of these components has separate rules and allowances.
-People often call the EFC calculation by the name Federal EFC, FAFSA EFC or EFC FAFSA.
+Our EFC chart breaks down the Expected Family Contribution so parents and students can understand the details involved in this calculation and their positioning.
+The calculation is four separate numbers that are summed together: parents’ income, parents’ assets, student’s income, and student’s assets.
+Each of these components has distinct rules and allowances.
+People often call the EFC calculation by other names like Federal EFC, FAFSA EFC, or EFC FAFSA.

 EFC Parent Income

-The first component of the EFC is the parents’ income, which for most applicants will be the largest number of the EFC.
+The first component of the EFC is the parent’s income, which for most applicants will be the largest number of their EFC.
 It is based on the family’s structure, the number of dependents, adjusted gross income, and state of residence.
-These terms are very similar to your federal tax terms, as the two systems are now linked together.
+These terms are similar to your federal tax terms, as the two systems are now linked.

-The one exception to the adjusted gross income is in the years you are applying for financial aid the amount a person puts in deferred income accounts such as IRA, 401k, and 403b accounts get included as an income number in the financial aid income section of the calculation.
+The one exception to the adjusted gross income is in the years you are applying for financial aid, the amount a person puts in deferred income is added as income.
+Deferred accounts, IRAs, 401ks, and 403b accounts, are included as an income number in the financial aid income section of the calculation.
 For income tax purposes, it still has the same tax deferral advantage.

 EFC Parent Assets